Best Travel Cribs of 2024, Tested & Reviewed

 The American Academy of Pediatrics (AAP) recommends your baby sleep in a portable crib, bassinet, or travel crib close to your bed for at least their first 6 months of life.
 Setting up a room-sharing situation can reduce the risk of SIDS by as much as 50% and it's much safer than sharing a bed.

-We've been reviewing travel cribs for over 10 years, and if we made our own, here is what it would look like:
+We've been reviewing travel cribs for over 10 years, and if we made our own, here are some of the key features it would have:

 ✔️ Lightweight (<15 pounds) design.